About Franklin County

 Economy & Demographics

-The county is part of Tennessee's important cattle-producing region, and agricultural operations continue to occupy substantial land area.
+Franklin County is part of Tennessee's important cattle-producing region, and agricultural operations continue to occupy substantial land area.
 Manufacturing has grown in importance, with several major employers operating facilities in Winchester and surrounding areas.
 Nissan North America has had a significant indirect impact through its supplier network, though the main assembly plant is in neighboring counties.

 Arnold Engineering Development Complex (AEDC), located partially in Franklin County near Tullahoma, is a major employer operating the world's largest complex of flight simulation test facilities for the United States Air Force, employing thousands of engineers, technicians, and support staff.
-Tourism and recreation have become increasingly important economic drivers, primarily centered around Tims Ford State Park and Tims Ford Lake, which attract boaters, anglers, campers, and outdoor enthusiasts from across the region.
+Tourism and recreation have become increasingly important economic drivers, primarily centered around Tims Ford State Park and Tims Ford Lake, which attract boaters, anglers, campers, and outdoor enthusiasts from across Franklin County.
 The lake has spurred development of marinas, vacation rentals, restaurants, and related hospitality businesses.

 Highway 64 and State Route 50, providing connectivity to Interstate 24 and regional markets.
-The Franklin County Industrial Park has been developed to attract manufacturing and distribution operations.
+Franklin County Industrial Park has been developed to attract manufacturing and distribution operations.
 Recent economic development efforts have focused on broadband expansion, workforce development partnerships with Tennessee College of Applied Technology, and quality-of-life improvements to attract remote workers and retirees.

 Unemployment rates in Franklin County typically track slightly above state averages but have remained manageable, generally in the 3.5-5.5% range in recent years.